tj-tusharjain/azure-compute-docs/articles/virtual-machines/trusted-launch-faq.md

 ### How do external communication drivers work with Trusted Launch VMs?

-Adding component object model (COM) ports requires that you disable Secure Boot.
+Adding component object model (COM) ports require that you disable Secure Boot.
 COM ports are disabled by default in Trusted Launch VMs.

 ## Troubleshooting issues